k-ujihara/NCDK/README.md

 * MolViewer -- MOL file viewer, which can depict SMILES.
 It includes WPF control to show molecular/reaction.
 * Documentation -- Sandcastle Help File Builder project

 Chem object contains utility methods for quick access to frequently used functions.
 The methods' name are called after RDKit.
-They should be work within C# interactive.
+They should work within C# interactive.

 ```
     using System;